CSCfi/csc-user-guide/docs/apps/cp2k.md

 2|17.66|15.25|*13.34*|17.10

 * For 64 water molecules, the best performance is obtained with 2 full nodes, 32 mpi-tasks, and 4 OMP-threads per task (like the [Mahti example](#example-batch-script-for-mahti-using-mixed-mpi-openmp-parallelization)).
 For this system the performance does not scale beyond 2 nodes.
-* Mixed parallization is efficient: choose tasks and threads so that they add up to 128 (physical) cores available per node (or up to 40 on Puhti).
+* Mixed parallization is efficient: choose tasks and threads so that they add up to 128 (physical) cores available per node (or up to 40 on Puhti-rhel7).
 * Test for optimal run parameters for your model system and method.
 * Using the ELPA library may be faster with (metallic) systems that require large matrix diagonalizations for SCF, but there has recently been concerns about the reliability of ELPA, [see issue on GitHub](https://github.com/cp2k/cp2k/issues/1444).
 Also, recent versions (2021) of ELPA do not benefit from OpenMP.